-Other people make the mistake of waiting to get into the market, instead playing things too conservatively.
+Other people make the mistake of waiting to get into the market, instead of playing things too conservatively.
 Perhaps they sit on too much cash, or they fail to rebalance their portfolio because they fear they may make a mistake.

 Robo advisors take the guesswork and timing out of the equation.
 They rebalance at set intervals, based on your predetermined risk tolerance.
 They stick to the plan.
 And in the long run, this can save many investors from making costly mistakes.

-Robo advisors can be the perfect investment alternative for people who are not interested in do-it-yourself investing, but don’t have the capital required by human investment managers.
+Robo advisors can be the perfect investment alternative for people who are not interested in do-it-yourself investing but don’t have the capital required by human investment managers.

 Have you ever invested with a robo advisor, and if so, which ones do you recommend?